REVIEWS AND PRESS RELEASES

 Formerly the Ali Khan Band, Shabaz are actually part of an eleven-generation continuum: the brother and sister duo at the heart of the band are the children of the great classical singer Salamat Ali Khan.
 Sukhawat and Riffat joined with Riffat's husband Richard Michos, a guitarist and producer, to use their classical training in new settings.
 The resulting fusion of jazz, Hindustani classical, rock and electronica has caught the ears of luminaries like DJ Cheb I Sabbah, among others.
 (Source)

 "Riffat Sultana represents the unique vision of a true world fusion where continents and histories come together in the music."

 Riffat Sultana Bio

-She co-founded the Sufi fusion band Shabaz in 1994, which included her brother, Sukhawat Ali Khan and her husband, Richard Michos, and was based in the San Francisco Bay Area.
-Riffat has grown to become a confident composer and performer.
-Along with Richard and her brother, she wrote more than half the material on Shabaz album.
+She co-founded the Sufi fusion band Shabaz in 1994, which was based in the San Francisco Bay Area.
+Riffat has grown to become a confident composer and performer, she wrote more than half the material on Shabaz album.
 In August 2001 they released their eponymous new debut, which featured a pair of tracks, "Raga" and "Queenie's Jam," which were recorded in May of the year, when they were invited by label head Miles Copeland and Mondo Melodia to take part in a recording week at Chateau Marat in France.

 She is currently performing under her own name Riffat Sultana.
 As she tours widely and records under her own name, Riffat is making her family, her country, and her ancestors proud, and bringing a truly spectacular voice and talent to the world stage.